2023-24 Student Handbook

-- If student does not have the Card on their person, he/she will be asked for an alternative picture ID Student may be charged with 2(h) “Misuse of Austin Peay State University documents or identification.
+- If student does not have the card on their person, he/she will be asked for an alternative picture ID.
+Student may be charged with 2(h) “Misuse of Austin Peay State University documents or identification.
 Any failure to carry the APSU ID card at all times or to show it upon proper request.”

-- If the student refuses to produce their APSU Gov’s Card and/or another form of picture ID, then he/she may additionally be charged with 2(p) “Failure to cooperate with University officials.
+- If the student refuses to produce their APSU Gov’s ID Card and/or another form of picture ID, then he/she may additionally be charged with 2(p) “Failure to cooperate with University officials.
 Failure to comply with directions of University officials in the performance of their duties.”

-- A student on the APSU property without any identification may be detained by Campus Police and/or denied access to the campus.
+- A student on APSU property without any identification may be detained by Campus Police and/or denied access to the campus.

 - Students who are verbally abusive or threatening toward any person attempting to enforce the policy may be charged with additional violations such as 2(c) Harassment and/or 2(d) Disorderly Conduct.

 - A campus official or student observing the violation should complete a Disciplinary Complaint Form in the Student Affairs office.
-This will result in a citation being issued to the student accused of violating the policy.

 - There will be graduated fines automatically imposed for violation of the policy: